 Over the past seven years, NCYCAC has provided a platform for more than 200 youth musicians to exhibit their talents in concerts.
 More than 750 unique members of audience have enjoyed the live concerts.
 Additionally, NCYCAC hosts a livestream so that several hundred individuals, including those from India and other states can watch the Festival live online every year.

 NCYCAC uses the Festival to empower youth to give back to the community.
 Each year, NCYCAC’s Board comprised of youth leaders select a charitable organization and raise funds for a humanitarian cause.
-This year, NCYCAC and dozens of youth volunteers are raising funds to benefit Triangle Down Syndrome Network.
-Through generous donations, we hope to raise over $20,000 this year for this extraordinary organization.
+This year, NCYCAC and dozens of youth volunteers are raising funds to benefit Kiran, Inc. Through generous donations, we hope to raise over $20,000 this year for this extraordinary organization.